 My daughter, Catherine, who survived a liver transplant at four years old, inspired me to become a nurse.
 A highly disciplined and hard-working nurse, I have extensive experience in acute, critical, and emergency room settings at teaching hospitals.
 My philosophy of nursing is to find the individual in each patient.
 I am from a rural area of Kentucky, just like my patients.
 I treat them by their cultural, spiritual, and physical needs, seeking holistic triumph over disease and possible complete recovery.
-I find my greatest joy in client-centered care driven by all of the patient's needs rather than the presence of illness.
-I like to think of the nurse as the conductor of an orchestra of caregivers, all of whom must first and foremost ‘care,’ not just for the patient but also for their loved ones.
+I find my greatest joy in client-centered care driven by the patient's needs rather than the presence of illness.
+I like to think of the nurse as the conductor of an orchestra of caregivers who must primarily ‘care’ for the patient and their loved ones.
 Optimal nursing entails always looking for ways to make the best better.

 I am hungry for the kind of quality immersion experience in the field of Family Nurse Practitioner studies afforded by your program.
 Completing your program will allow me to practice independently and provide my rural clients with the highest quality of evidence-based nursing practice.
 In this way, I will have the necessary foundation for making my maximum contribution to family nursing in my community.
-I look forward to studying various nursing-related subjects with an eye toward applications for the communities I serve, family planning services in rural areas, obtaining comprehensive medical histories, conducting thorough physical examinations, and interpreting diagnostic studies.
+I look forward to studying various nursing-related subjects with an eye toward applications for my communities, family planning services in rural areas, obtaining comprehensive medical histories, conducting thorough physical examinations, and interpreting diagnostic studies.

 My principal weakness as a nursing student has been my lack of test-taking skills.
 This was particularly the case early on, during my studies towards the ADN.
-Still, my grades in my BSN Program—while far from stellar—do fall into the acceptable range; thus, I feel I went a long way toward redeeming my performance while studying for the ADN.
+Still, my grades in my BSN Program—while far from stellar—do fall into the acceptable range; thus, I went a long way toward redeeming my performance while studying for the ADN.
 Now 40 years old, I would have liked to have come to you sooner.
-I am off to a late start in graduate studies because, first and foremost, I was a nurse to my daughter, Catherine, to which my career naturally took a back seat.
-A very sick baby girl, I nursed her to the point where she was strong enough to survive a liver transplant at four years old.
+I am off to a late start in graduate studies because, primarily, I was a nurse to my daughter, Catherine, to which my career naturally took a back seat.
+I nursed her until she was strong enough to survive a liver transplant at four years old.

-However, one year after Catherine’s liver transplant, she had an AAA (Abdominal Aortic Aneurysm); they fixed it, but then she developed another one that grew a horrible bacteria.
+However, one year after Catherine’s liver transplant, she had an AAA (Abdominal Aortic Aneurysm); they fixed it, but then she developed another one that grew a horrible bacterium.
 She had to be on IV antibiotics for an additional six months.
-This experience, including my study of all of Catherine’s medical issues, inspired me to become a nurse.
+This experience, including studying Catherine’s medical issues, inspired me to become a nurse.
 Catherine was always my priority, and she was nine years old when I finished my ADN at XXXX Community and Technical College and began my BSN Program.
-I ask for special consideration in the case of my low grades because I feel strongly that working to save my daughter’s life is the primary reason my rates were low during my ADN Program.
+I ask for special consideration for my low grades because I feel strongly that working to save my daughter’s life is why my grades were low during my ADN Program.

-Catherine is now 16 and doing marvelously.
-I have gained a lot of maturity as a nurse, and I, feel strongly that it is my optimal time to attend graduate school to advance in my profession.
-My husband and all of my children support my decision to return to nursing school, and they have assured me that they will pull their weight around here when mom needs to study.
+Catherine is now sixteen and doing marvelously.
+I have gained a lot of maturity as a nurse, and it is my optimal time to attend graduate school to advance in my profession.
+My husband and all my children support my decision to return to nursing school, and they have assured me that they will pull their weight around here when mom needs to study.